Vrilya/wow-addon-updater/README.md

 - **Update All**: Click "Update All" to update all addons that have new versions available
 - **Individual Updates**: Click the "Update" button next to any addon that needs updating
 - **Remove Addons**: Click the trash icon to remove an addon you no longer want
-- **Note**: The application can only track and update addons that were installed through this tool

 ### Installing New Addons